 However, while this is fine for fiction, non-fiction is actually better served with as much context as possible.
 Instead of waiting until page one, start your education early.
 Look up book summaries, Amazon reviews, and other’s notes on the book before you read it.
-This gives you a big picture view, like seeing the box art for a jigsaw puzzle before you get started.
+This gives you a big picture view, like seeing the box art of a jigsaw puzzle before you get started.

 Yes, you might spoil the surprise.
 But the added value you’ll get from understanding how each piece fits will make it totally worth it.

 Get a New Book

 OK, so at the expense of ruining your self-imposed education, let me offer one final piece of advice: if you hate the book, stop reading it.

 I know.
 I just said that you need to push through if you want to get anything out of the material.
 But honestly, if you’re torturing yourself to finish the second half of a particularly grueling book, just move on.
 It could be that the next big idea is lurking in a different, more accessible book.
 Go read that one.

 Let me know if you have any other ideas for making hard books more palatable using the comments below.
 Here on the blog, I review a new book every two weeks (don’t worry, they’re always an easy read).
 If you’d like to get these book recommendations delivered to your inbox—for free!—enter your email below.